-"Miscellaneous liabilities items" include all liabilities that are not classified elsewhere in the previous financial instruments.
-Mainly, this category covers: the suspense accounts, provisions (unrelated to provisions for losses on impaired financial assets), deferred payment of tax liabilities, accrued wages, rent, accrued taxes and other operating costs.
+Miscellaneous liabilities include all liabilities that are not classified elsewhere in the previous financial instruments.
+This category mainly includes suspense accounts, provisions (unrelated to provisions for losses on impaired financial assets), deferred payment of tax liabilities, accrued wages, rent, accrued taxes and other operating costs.